Agoric/documentation/main/glossary/README.md

 See more: [Notifier](/distributed-programming.md)

+## Object Capabilities

+Objects have state, behavior, and references.
+Lets say Object A has references to Objects B and C, while B and C do not have references to each other.
+Thus, A can communicate with B and C, and B and C cannot commuicate with each other.
+There is an effective zero-cost firewall between B and C.

+An *object capability system* constrains how references are obtained.
+You can't get one just by knowing the name of a global variable or a public class.
+You can get a reference in only three ways.
+- Creation: Functions that create objects get a reference to them.
+- Construction: Constuctors can endow their constructed objects with  references, including inherited references.
+- Introduction:
+  - A has references to B and C.
+  - B and C  do *not* have references to each other
+  - A sends B a reference to C.
+    - B now has a reference to C and can communicate with C.

+If references can only be obtained by creation, construction, or introduction, you may have a safe system.
+If they can be obtained in any other way, your system is unsafe.

+For more information, see [Douglas Crockford on Object Capabilities](https://frontendmasters.com/courses/good-parts-javascript-web/object-capabilities/).

 ## Payment
 An [AssetHolder](#assetholder).
 Payments hold amounts of certain rights issued by Mints, specifically amounts that are in _transit_.
 Amounts from payments can be deposited in purses, but otherwise, the entire amount is available when the payment is transferred.
 Payments can be converted to Purses.